Credit:

 Why You Should Trust Us

 To test humidifiers, we filled their tanks with water and weighed the units.
 We then placed each in a climate-controlled chamber and ran it on its highest setting for 3 hours.
-Sensors placed to either side, 5 feet apart, recorded changes in the environment.
+Sensors placed to either side, 5 feet apart, recorded environmental changes.
 After three hours, we weighed the tanks again to figure out their water usage.

 Additionally, we evaluated how easy each model was to use, move, fill, and clean.
 (Note: Many are not dishwasher safe.)